arunapiravi/theJavaSuite/README.md

 - Specify test cluster-ops information in test.properties
-- make compile : To complile the program
+- make compile : To compile the program
 - make run : To execute the program
 - make clean : To clean up class files